sherlock666/python-echobot-with-state/README.md

 This configures the Gunicorn WSGI HTTP Server to use `aiohttp` workers and starts the app.

 ### Add Enviorment Varaibles and Add Startup Command
 We need to add our `APP_ID` and `APP_SECRET` to our app as environment variables.
-To get our the `APP_ID` and `APP_SECRET`, open the [Azure Portal](https://portal.azure.com) and naviage to the resource group we created earlier.
-Click on the Deployments blade on the left side, and then click on the Bot you ceated under Deployment Name. click on the Inputs blade and copy the `APPID` and `APPSECRET`.
+To get our the `APP_ID` and `APP_SECRET`, open the [Azure Portal](https://portal.azure.com) and navigate to the resource group we created earlier.
+Click on the Deployments blade on the left side, and then click on the Bot you created under Deployment Name.
+Open the Inputs blade and copy the APPID and APPSECRET.

 Now go back to the resource group and navigate to the Web App Service you created.
 Open the Application settings blade.
-In the Applications settings section, add the `APP_ID` and `APP_SECRET` as key value pairs.
+In the Applications settings section, add the APP_ID and APP_SECRET as key-value pairs.

-While we're in this window, set the Start File field to `startup.txt`.
-This will run the startup command we created earlier.
+While we're in this window, set the Start File field to startup.txt.
+This will add the startup command we created earlier.

 ### Create a Local Git Reposity and Push to Web App Remote
-Create a local git repository and add your project.
+Create a local git repository for your project.

 ```bash
 git init